Skip to main content

 At execution time, the column _row_exists is read to determine which rows should not be returned.
 If there are many deleted rows, ClickHouse can determine which granules can be fully skipped when reading the rest of the columns.

-The DELETE FROM table WHERE condition is translated into an ALTER table UPDATE _row_exists = 0 WHERE condition mutation.
+The DELETE FROM table WHERE condition is translated into an ALTER TABLE table UPDATE _row_exists = 0 WHERE condition mutation.

 Internally, this mutation is executed in two steps: